explorable-viz/esop2025/ESOP-revision-plan.md

   (And mere disjointness-as-sets would be insufficient to avoid collisions, so this is important.)

 ### Algorithms for ▽_G, etc

 - [ ] [3.6] Need to revisit the presentation here.
 "Computing" ▽_G is completely trivial if it simply means ▽_R(G), so somehow we have to put slicing the graph centre-stage (as opposed to simply deriving its IO relation and going from there to ▽).

+### Surface language

+- [ ] [4.2.3] Not sure of the purpose of this section -- meaningful examples should have been introduced much earlier, which will subsume anything conveyed here.
+Moreover, neither dictionaries nor matrices can be understood as "surface syntax" that desugars into the core.